tris-zl/Bernoulli-s-Theorem/README.md

 # Bernoulli
-Some binomial claculations with Python, saves you some time!
+Some binomial calculations with Python, saves you time!